vaibhavpandeyvpz/kram/README.md

 2. **Always Provide Down Migrations**: For SQL migrations, down migrations (`.down.sql` files) are optional but recommended.
 For PHP migrations, always implement the `down()` method.

+3. **Use DDL Methods for Multi-Database Support**: When writing PHP migrations that need to work across multiple database types, use databoss DDL methods (`create()`, `drop()`, `index()`, etc.) instead of raw SQL.
+These methods automatically handle database-specific differences.

-3. **Test Migrations**: Test both up and down migrations before deploying to production.
+4. **Test Migrations**: Test both up and down migrations before deploying to production.

-4. **Keep Migrations Small**: Each migration should represent a single, logical change to the database schema.
+5. **Keep Migrations Small**: Each migration should represent a single, logical change to the database schema.

-5. **Handle Exceptions**: PHP migrations should throw exceptions to indicate failure.
+6. **Handle Exceptions**: PHP migrations should throw exceptions to indicate failure.
 Exceptions are caught and handled gracefully by the migration manager.

-6. **Multiple Statements**: SQL migrations can contain multiple statements.
+7. **Multiple Statements**: SQL migrations can contain multiple statements.
 Kram automatically splits them correctly, handling comments and string literals.

-7. **Multiple Operations**: PHP migrations can perform multiple database operations without needing to return values.
+8. **Multiple Operations**: PHP migrations can perform multiple database operations without needing to return values.
 Simply execute operations and throw exceptions on failure.

 ## Testing